embeddedinn/embeddedinn.github.io/_pages/resume.md

 - Spearheading the design and development of pre-silicon SoC software solutions, leveraging HW and SW emulation techniques for first-generation RISC-V based High-Performance SoC.
 - Implemented the device QEMU model, accelerating pre-silicon software development.
-- Architected innovative security solutions and enhanced HW capabilities for system security.
+- Architect innovative HSM in-loop security solutions and enhanced HW capabilities for system security.
+- Manage the design and implementation of multi-core, partitioned, multi-instance Linux solutions, encompassing kernel customization, driver development, and the creation of a bespoke Debian distribution.
 - Designed and Developed reliable system ROM code and secure boot solutions.
-- Managed the design and implementation of multi-core, partitioned, multi-instance Linux solutions, encompassing kernel customization, driver development, and the creation of a bespoke Debian distribution.
 - Established a new release process to encourage early customer involvement.
 - Resolved intricate performance optimization issues within multi-core real-time systems.
 - Developed comprehensive test frameworks using Python for both pre-silicon and post-silicon testing.
-- Fostered productive collaboration with product development, application, marketing and validation engineering teams throughout the project lifecycle.
+- Fostering productive collaboration with product development, application, marketing and validation engineering teams throughout the project lifecycle.

 **Technical Staff Engineer - Software**